LLM Fundamentals

 - Comparing and contrasting ideas

-- Finding patterns and insights
+- Finding patterns in unstructured data

 Problem Solving